Research

 Community-Engaged, Decolonizing, and Reflexive Research Practices

 Our work and research is in support of community-engaged and decolonizing methods.
-We carry out research and writing on these topics.
-A recent collaboration with colleagues
+We do research and writing on these topics.
+Please check out our paper in collaboration with colleagues

-Kyle Artelle, Megan Adams, Rachelle Beveridge, and Paul Boyce is the forthcoming paper entitled “A Primer for the Practice of Reflexivity in Conservation Science.”
+Kyle Artelle, Megan Adams, Rachelle Beveridge, and Paul Boyce entitled “A Primer for the Practice of Reflexivity in Conservation Science.”

 INTERDISCIPLINARY rESEARCH